Adomet/Gunner/README.md

-# Pikes3D
+# Gunner.İO
-Pikes.io game 3D clone.

-Challenge Game project that I made for my Internship.
+Gunenr.İO game that cube player shooting each other trying to get better guns and points.